styluslabs/geodesk-tiles/README.md

 The GOL files can be created from OSM pbf files with the GeoDesk [GOL utility](https://docs.geodesk.com/gol/build).

 To create a pbf for ocean polygons, simplified water polygons from https://osmdata.openstreetmap.de/data/water-polygons.html can be converted with [ogr2osm](https://github.com/roelderickx/ogr2osm).
 These are used for determining whether tiles without any coastline ways are ocean or land.
+A prebuilt oceans GOL file is available in [releases](https://github.com/styluslabs/geodesk-tiles/releases/tag/tag-for-assets).

-An initial mbtiles file with low zoom tiles can be provided to avoid having to generate these.
+An initial mbtiles file such as [this](https://github.com/styluslabs/maps/releases/download/alpha-1/basemap7.mbtiles) with low zoom tiles can be provided to avoid having to generate these (which is not tested).

 ## Schema ##